 To ensure that your tenants stay for as long as possible, you need to make them happy.
 This means creating an environment that they’d never want to trade for anything else.
 For example, you should consider improving the menu of your on-site cafeteria or providing faster Wi-Fi.

 While we’re on the topic of tenants, you should also make sure you know how to manage them.
-Here are some tenant management tips to keep in mind:
+Here is the summary of our tenant management tips and tricks you need to keep in mind:

 - Meet with your tenants.
 Schedule regular meetings with your tenants to discuss policy changes and other issues that could affect them.
 Encourage your tenants to voice out their concerns so that your property management company can address them accordingly.